BleuBleu/FamiStudio/Docs/docs/importexport.md

 PatternInstance | Time | Yes | Index of the column of patterns where to place this instance.
 | Pattern | Yes | Name of the pattern to instantiate.

-## FamiTone2 Music
+## FamiStudio / FamiTone2 Music Code

-Exporting to FamiTone2 works in the same way as the command line tools provided by Shiru.
+Exporting music to the [FamiStudio Sound Engine](soundengine.md) or [FamiTone2](https://shiru.untergrund.net/code.shtml) work very similarely.
 It will generate assembly code that can be included in your homebrew project and played using the FamiTone2 sound engine.

 ![](images/ExportFamiTone2.png#center)